Go Kuroda: Machida Zelvia

 In 2022, after winning the Aomori High School Championship and qualifying for the national tournament for 26 consecutive years, it was announced that Kuroda would be stepping down as manager of the high school team and joining J2 League club FC Machida Zelvia for the 2023 season.
 He would be replacing Ranko Popović who finished 15th with the club in the 2022 season.

 The season started incredibly well for Kuroda and his new club, winning six and drawing one of his first seven games in charge and taking Machida straight to the top of the league table.
 For this, Kuroda won the first J2 Manager of the Month award.
 By the end of May, Machida Zelvia were cemented at the top of the table, eight points clear of their nearest challengers and for a month of four wins and two draws, Kuroda was once again awarded the Manager of the Month award.
 As well as their dominant league form, they also managed an Emperor's Cup upset, defeating defending J1 League champions Yokohama F. Marinos in a 4–1 third-round match.
 In October, the club clinched promotion with a win over Roasso Kumamoto and confirmed their status as league champions in the following week.
 Kuroda had won the league in his first season as a professional football manager and would be managing at the highest level in Japanese football in 2024.

-Of the club's promotion, Kuroda said "There were many who worried that this team couldn’t win in my first pro year.
+Of the club's promotion, Kuroda said "There were many who worried that this team couldn't win in my first pro year.
 They took the words of a first-year manager to heart ... and stuck with me without a single complaint.
 I have nothing but gratitude for the players."

 Following promotion, in October 2023 Kuroda renewed his contract with Machida Zelvia for another season.

 After an unbeaten start to their first season in the top flight with 4 wins and a draw, Kuroda was awarded the Manager of the Month award for February/March 2024.
+Kuroda led Machida Zelvia to a third-place finish in their debut top-flight season, where they also qualified for the 2025–26 AFC Champions League Elite.

+On 16 September 2025, Kuroda managed in his first continental match in a 1–1 draw with K League 1 club FC Seoul.
+He secured his first continental victory in October against Chinese Super League club Shanghai Port.

+On 22 November 2025, Kuroda led Machida Zelvia to the 2025 Emperor's Cup for the first time in their history after defeating Vissel Kobe 3–1 in the final.

+Later that month, Kuroda renewed his contract with the club for the following season.

+Personal life

+Kuroda is married and has two children, a son and a daughter.